-Next catalogue models are sourced from specialist modelling agencies.
-The high street retailer nourishes vital connections within the industry.
+Next catalogue models are hired from specialist modelling agencies.
+The high street retailer truly values their connections within the industry.
 It is the perfect way to secure high calibre models.
-It is highly likely that the company has formed a strong working relationship with a select few established agencies to guarantee reliability and efficiency.
-Therefore, it is pointless contacting the store or head office with the hope of becoming a Next model due to their response.
-It seems like Next will advise you to sign to an agency.
-Some enquires will go unanswered as the giant has many top priorities over replying to model hopefuls.
+Next has formed a strong working relationship with a select few established agencies.
+This guarantees reliability and efficiency.
+So, it is pointless contacting the store or head office with the hope of becoming a Next model.
+They will tell you to sign to an agency.
+Some enquires will go unanswered as the giant has many top priorities over replying to a model.

 Contacting Modelling Agencies

 - First of all, research model agencies within the United Kingdom.
-Concentrate on those that work in the catalogue/commercial modelling world.
+Concentrate on those that work in the catalogue/commercial world.

-- Investigate all agencies to uncover the legit organisations that will be well suited to you.
+- Investigate all agencies in Britain to find the legit organisations.

-- Find out the brand connections to gain an understanding of their position in the industry.
+- Find out their brand connections.
+This will provide an understanding of their position in the industry.

-- Contact those that are linked to brands similar to Next to hopefully gain valuable experience.
+- Contact those that work with brands like Next to gain valuable experience.

-- Find out how to apply to the agency, which should be stated on their website.
+- Find out how to apply to the agency on their website – www.next.co.uk

 - Follow their instructions exactly.
-Enter your details and statistics truthfully attaching professional images.
-Some may prefer headshot whereas others favour portfolio images.
-Only upload high quality photographs aimed to impress.
+Enter your details and statistics attaching professional images.
+Some may prefer headshots whereas others favour portfolio images.
+Only upload high-quality photographs aimed to impress.

-- Keep your options open by applying to a number of agencies.
-Limiting yourself to one will lead to disappointment because rejection is rife in the industry.
+- Keep your options open by applying to many agencies.
+Limiting yourself to one will lead to disappointment.
+Rejection is rife in the industry.

 Catalogue Modelling: The Look

-Female Modelling: Next catalogue models possess an accessible look, which is popular in the specific niche.
-Even features, natural hair, slender figure and a conventional pretty look is desirable for women.
-To attract the correct clientele an age range that spans from 25-40 is therefore required.
-If you naturally look mature beyond your years then you may be selected.
+Female Modelling: Next catalogue models have an accessible look.
+They seek even features, natural hair and a slender figure.
+To attract the correct clientele they target an age range that spans from 25-40.
+Looking mature beyond your years could work.

-Male Modelling: Male catalogue models also possess even features with a handsome chiseled jaw line and a toned yet slim physique.
-A fresh clean cut look is typically preferred yet slight facial hair is accepted to create a stylised, unkempt look that they can work with.
+Male Modelling: Male catalogue models also have even features.
+Many have a handsome chiseled jaw line and a toned yet slim physique.
+Next prefer a fresh clean cut look yet slight facial hair is not frowned upon.
+It creates a stylised, unkempt look that they can work with.

-Child Modelling: Their children division is separated into two age categories with 3mths – 6yrs claiming the first and 6yrs – 16yrs being the second.
-Therefore, a wide range of children will be hired depending of their age and confidence in front of a camera.
+Child Modelling: Their child division has two age categories.
+3mths – 6yrs and 6yrs – 16yrs.
+So, a wide range of children can find jobs depending of their age and confidence in front of a camera.

 Advice For Parents

-If you feel as though your daughter or son is well suited to modelling contact a child or teenage modelling agency.
-Consider if your child possesses the maturity and confidence to deliver at a photoshoot.
-Expectations are high and therefore, clingy, shy children will not be successful.
-A child model should welcome a certain level of independence and enjoy the spotlight of the camera.
+If you feel as though your child is well suited to modelling contact a child or teenage modelling agency.
+Consider if your child has the maturity and confidence to deliver at a photoshoot.
+Expectations are high so clingy, shy children will not be successful.
+A child model should be independent and enjoy the spotlight of the camera.

-Meeting new people should not be an issue with infants possessing a happy, enthusiastic and confident character.
-Of course, as parents you will always be in site yet your child is required to model alone with reassurance from afar.
-Therefore, irritable, tired or timid children will not be successful in the industry.
+Meeting new people should not be an issue if your child is happy, enthusiastic and confident.
+Of course, as parents you will always be in site.
+Yet your child will model alone with reassurance from afar.
+So, irritable, tired or timid children will not be successful in the industry.

 The Process of Choosing Next Catalogue Models

-The process typically operates in an efficient manner.
-The individual in charge of booking models at Next will contact the agency with specific requirements.
-The agency will scan through their database to uncover a selection of models that meet the specifications, which will be sent to the contact at Next.
-The profiles (especially the image and measurements) will be analysed and a decision will be made.
+The process operates in an efficient manner.
+The individual in charge of booking models at Next will contact the agency.
+They will share the specific requirements needed.
+The agency will then look at their database to find models that meet the requirements.
+The contact at Next looks through the profiles (the image and measurements) to make a decision.

-Once Next has given approval your agency will contact you with the details and your availability to attend the casting.
-It seems like the system has successfully worked for a number of years and will continue to operate in this way for the foreseeable future.
+Once Next has given approval your agency will contact you with the details.
+The system has worked for many years and will continue to in this way.
+Contacting the Chief Executive will not be productive.

 The Casting Explained

 Congratulations!
 You have secured a casting.
-The first step to being considered as a Next catalogue model.
-To ensure that you make a good first impression arrive on time.
-Plan your route a day ahead leaving enough time for traffic, delays and time to compose yourself especially in capital cities such as London and Paris are hectic and need for you to plan in advance.
+The first step in becoming a Next catalogue model.
+To ensure that you make a good first impression and arrive on time, plan your route a day ahead.
+Leave enough time for traffic and delays.
+Capital cities such as London and Paris are hectic and need for you to plan in advance.
 You will be glad of your preparation on arrival.
-Wear a simple outfit such as jeans and t-shirt (unless stated otherwise) and bring a pair of heeled shoes to slip on, on your arrival.
+Wear a simple outfit such as jeans and t-shirt (unless stated otherwise).
+Bring a pair of heeled shoes to slip on, on your arrival.
 Also, leave your hair and make-up as natural as possible to avoid any distraction.

-Once at the location, make sure that the organisers are aware of your attendance and wait until your name is called to be seen.
-Typically, castings involve a lot of waiting around but do not let your frustration show.
+Once at the location, make sure that the organisers are aware of your attendance.
+Wait until they call your name.
+Castings involve a lot of waiting around but do not let your frustration show.
 Once in front of the panel be enthusiastic, happy and positive.
-Be prepared as you may be asked to deliver a few poses to demonstrate your potential.
-Act confidently and friendly to impress and do not be put off by the competition.
-Do not be disappointed if you are not successful this time around, there’s always next time.
+Be prepared as you will have to deliver a few poses to prove your potential.
+Act with confidence to impress and ignore the competition.
+If you are not successful this time around, there’s always next time.
 Over the course of their career models attend a lot of castings in the hope of landing roles.

 Next catalogue poses aim to promote the clothes to the consumer to increase sales.
 The customer requires to witness how each item fits the body shape before committing to a sale.
-Therefore, poses are very subtle and natural to create a realistic vision of the designs.
-A slight turn, bend of the knee, hands in pockets looking wistfully into the distance is asked for.
-A nonchalant, classic pose is required from the female and male models.
+So, poses are very subtle and natural to create a realistic vision of the designs.
+Next like poses with a slight turn, bend of the knee and hands in pockets looking into the distance.
+A nonchalant, classic pose from both female and male models.
 A make-up artist and hair stylist will create a similar natural look to compliment your poses.

-However, the children are required to show more character and act their age with a fun, playful brief to adhere to.
-Laughing, hanging with friends, running or jumping will probably be asked of them to provide a sense of innocence and fun to the younger generation.
+Yet, the children show more character and act their age with a fun, playful brief to adhere to.
+You’ll find kids laughing, hanging with friends, running or jumping.
+This visual provides a sense of innocence and fun to the younger generation.
 Yet, some shots will be more classic depending on the style of clothes and approach Next are looking for.

 Remember that the Next modelling gig is not a full time role.
 You may suit the look for that particular shoot yet next time they may be seeking a new vision.
 The job could be a one time opportunity, a brief that lasts a couple of weeks or a reoccurring role.
 The modelling industry is very fickle and flexible.
-Therefore, do not take anything personally.
-Simply make a good impression in the hope that you will make a long-lasting connection.
+So, do not take anything to heart.
+Make a good impression in the hope that you will make a long-lasting connection.
 Their turnover is very fast.
 By offering next day delivery to a huge customer base, new designs are always needed.
 As a result so are models.
-In the meantime, keep seeking creative opportunities to expand your repertoire and gain experience.
+In the meantime, keep seeking creative opportunities to gain experience.

-A unique opportunity that Next has been known to embrace is a competition where aspiring models could appear in their Next Directory.
-Typically, Next advertises their various competitions via their Facebook page where details of how to enter will be clearly stated.
+A unique opportunity that Next offers is competitions.
+Aspiring models could appear in their Next Directory.
+They advertise their various competitions on their Facebook page.

-It is wise to note that although these giveaways are very generous and exciting the chances of winning will be extremely slim.
-Therefore, your efforts should focus on applying to an agency and gaining valuable experience.
-Your competition entry should be in addition to your hard work.
+It is wise to note that although these giveaways are exciting the chances of winning will be slim.
+So, your efforts should focus on applying to an agency and gaining experience.
+Your competition entry should sit alongside your hard work.

-In conclusion, if your current goal is to become a Next catalogue model, it is essential to sign to an agency to represent you.
-Raise your aspirations to your agent and ask if you meet the correct requirements to gain some expert feedback.
-Contacting Next themselves will not fulfil your dreams yet determination and working through the right channels certainly will.
-Attend castings and gain experience to demonstrate your potential and impress the organisers.
-Also, preparation, enthusiasm, a love for modelling and confidence are a big part of landing your dream role.
+In conclusion, if your current goal is to become a Next catalogue model, it is a must to sign to an agency to represent you.
+Raise your aspirations to your agent and ask if you meet the correct requirements.
+Contacting Next themselves will not fulfil your dreams.
+Yet determination and working through the right channels will.
+Attend castings and gain experience to prove your potential and impress the organisers.
+Also, preparation, enthusiasm and confidence are a big part of landing your dream role.